Dawwa1/kaid-bot/README.md

 -work : Work legally and earn money!
 -beg : Hustle on the streets for a lil bit of cash.
 -slut : Solicit people on the streets.
 High risk, high reward!
+-guess {choice} {amt} - If you choose the same number as the bot, you win money!
 ###### Admin Economy Commands
 -eco {action} {account id} {amt} : Remove or add money and remove or add xp -createAccountForMembers : Creates an account for any member that doesn't have one.